expo/expo-preview-action/README.md

 ### Create a QR code under pull request

 Below you can see the example configuration to create a QR code on each pull request.
-The workflow listens to the `pull_request` event and sets up Node 14 using the [Setup Node Action][link-actions-node].
+The workflow listens to the `pull_request` event and sets up Node 14 using the [Setup Node Action](https://help.github.com/en/categories/automating-your-workflow-with-github-actions).
 It also auto-authenticates when the `token` is provided.

 ```yml